• Skip to secondary menu

 Now that you are familiar with mattress brands that contain fiberglass, it’s important to know those that are fiberglass-free.
 Examples include;

-Some of these brands, such as the Tuft & Needle and Idle, are available on Amazon.
+Some of these brands, such as Tuft & Needle and Idle, are available on Amazon.
 For the likes of Saatva, you will have to purchase them straight from the manufacturer.

 How to Identify a Mattress that Contains Fiberglass?